Purchowa/flmBase/README.md

 # Movie base
 Front-end app using react with typescript.
-Styling done with help of bootstrap.
+Styling done with help of bootstrap and react-boostrap.

 ## Getting Started with Create React App